11:00 a.m.–12:30 p.m. ET

 Developed by the ITE Complete Streets Council

 This session will showcase innovative approaches to incorporating quantitative data on mode change into the planning and analysis of transportation projects.
-Speakers will include representatives from Replica, sharing insights from their recent study on induced transit ridership demand from bus lane projects, and Jacobs UK, presenting their bike network planning tool that integrates mode change and sustainability metrics.
+Speakers will include representatives from Replica, who will share insights from their recent study on induced transit ridership demand from bus lane projects.
+Additionally, Jacobs UK will present its bike network planning tool, which integrates mode change and sustainability metrics.
 Join us to explore cutting-edge tools and strategies that are reshaping transportation planning for a more sustainable future.

 Learning Objectives